Compact Bell inequalities for multipartite experiments

-This inequality is a tight CHSH-type Bell inequality (it has been derived by Collins and Gisin using a numerical method \cite{gisin}).
-By the way, inequality~(\ref{CHSH44}) is a homogenization of a CH-type Bell inequality for the case $3\times 3$, derived by {\'S}liwa in \cite{sliwa}.
-This example shows that it is possible to obtain the tight CHSH-type Bell inequalities from non-tight CHSH-type Bell inequalities for lower dimensional cases.

-In summary, we have obtained a structural feature of CHSH-type Bell inequalities, which allows to construct experimentally friendly CHSH-type Bell inequalities for multipartite cases.
-In principle, it is possible to obtain all kinds of Bell inequalities (both CHSH-type and CH-type).
-In \cite{ycwu2}, homogenization and dehomogenization procedures, which provide transformations between CHSH-type Bell inequalities and CH-type Bell inequalities, were introduced.
-Namely, any CH-type Bell inequalities can be transformed into a CHSH-type Bell inequalities by homogenization; while CH-type Bell inequalities can be obtained by dehomogenizing CHSH-type Bell inequalities.
-Thus, according to Eq~(\ref{generalstructure}), we can construct CHSH-type inequalities from single party to multiparty step by step, and we can get CH-type Bell inequalities by dehomogenization procedure.
+In summary, we have pinpointed a structural feature of multipartite CHSH-type Bell inequalities, for local binary observables.
+It allows one, in principle, to derive all kinds of arbitrary $N$-partite CHSH-type Bell inequalities, by increasing step by step the number of observers.
+Furthermore, using the dehomogenization technique in \cite{ycwu2}, it is possible to obtain the CH-type Bell inequalities.
+The method presented here allows one to derive multi-party inequalities involving just four terms.
+This reduces significantly the potential experimental effort required to detect entanglement in multi qubit-experiments.
+Recently, the creation of GHZ states for 14 qubits has been reported in trapped-ion systems \cite{ino}.
+The approach presented here could be immensely useful in analysis of experiments of such a kind.

-Y.-C. Wu acknowledges the useful discussion with Prof. C.-F. Li.
-The work was supported by the National Basic Research Program of China (Grants No. 2011CBA00200 and No. 2011CB921200) and National Natural Science Foundation of China (Grant No. 10974193, 11275182, 60921091).
-MZ acknowledges support of MNiSW Grant IdP2011 000361 (Ideas Plus), and a CAS visiting professorship at USTC.
+Y.-C.Wu acknowledges discussions with Prof. C.-F. Li.
+The work was supported by the National Basic Research Program of China (Grants No.2011CBA00200, 2011CB921200, and 2012CB921900) and National Natural Science Foundation of China (Grant No.10974193, 11275182, 60921091, 10975075, 11175089).
+M.Z. acknowledges support of MNiSW Grant IdP2011 000361 (Ideas Plus), and a CAS visiting professorship at USTC.
+The work is partially supported by the National Research Foundation and the Ministry of Education of Singapore.